kabel/homebrew-php-ext/README.md

 ## Troubleshooting
 First, please run `brew update` and `brew doctor`.

+If you can an error about the `master` branch, please try `brew update-reset` to fix the default branch association to `main`.

 Second, read the [Troubleshooting Checklist](https://docs.brew.sh/Troubleshooting).

 **If you don't read these it will take us far longer to help you with your problem.**